Now offering a $10,000 sign on bonus for this Full-Time, position!

 Recognized by U.S. News & World Report as one of the “Top 10 Hospitals” in Michigan, this major teaching and research hospital has been advancing care for the greater Dearborn, Michigan region since 1953.
 Beaumont, Dearborn is verified as a Level II trauma center and has been recognized for clinical excellence and innovation in the fields of orthopedics, neurosciences (Stroke Center of Excellence), women’s health, heart and vascular, and cancer care.
 Clinical staff here have the opportunity to participate in training for residents from Wayne State’s University School of Medicine.

-The Registered Nurse, under the ANA scope of practice, utilizes the framework of the nursing process to provide professional nursing care by incorporating patient-family centered care principles.
-The Registered Nurse provides quality patient care under the direction of the Nurse Leader according to Beaumont policies and procedures.
+The clinical nurse, under the ANA scope of practice utilizes the framework of the nursing process to provide professional nursing care by incorporating patient-family centered care principles.
+The Clinical Nurse provides quality patient care under the direction of the Nurse Leader according to Beaumont policies and procedures.

 Beaumont offers a comprehensive benefits package to meet your financial, health and life-work balance goals.